e-zk/cpass/README.md

 CLI password manager written in Go.

-Password entries, or "bookmarks" are identified in the format `user@domain` (e.g. `sam@website.org`).
-In cpass no passwords are actually stored anywhere.
+In cpass password entries or "bookmarks" are identified in the format `user@domain` (e.g. `sam@website.org`). cpass doesn't actually store passwords anywhere.
 Instead, a password derivation algorithm is used (PBKDF2, SHA256, 5000 iterations) on your username+domain identifier, plus a secret key.
 The resulting of the key derivation algorith is encoded in base64 and stripped down to your desired length - this is your password.

 *Remember: your passwords are generated using a secret key - without knowledge of this key your passwords cannot be derived.*